tonyhb/Mundo/README.md

 If you've got an array of values (say, a list of names of people that liked a post) use the positional modifier `$` at the end of the field (for example, `comments.$.likes.$` to save `array('John', 'Michael', 'Emma')`).

+### Schema-less mapping

+If you want the flexibility that NoSQL provides and don't want to have to map out your fields, versions upwards of 0.6 allow schema-less mapping.
+Just set the `$_extendable` variable to TRUE and you can add, edit and atomically update fields on the go.
+Note that unmapped fields cannot have validation rules applied to them, so that's up to you.

 Basic usage
 ===========